RNF128: Isoforms

 RNF128 has two reported alternatively spliced transcript variants encoding isoforms.
 Isoform 1 contains 428 amino acids and isoform 2 contains 422 amino acids.
 Isoform 1 has a longer transcript.
 Isoform 2 has an alternative 5' UTR and a different exon one compared to isoform 1.
 This results in a much shorter N-terminus in isoform 2.
 Isoform 1 is used more often when analyzing the protein.
 Isoform 1 includes a signal peptide, protease associated domain, transmembrane domain, and a RING zinc finger domain.
 Isoform 2 does not contain the same signal peptide or protease associated domain, but does include a similar transmembrane domain and RING zinc finger domain.

 Protein

 General properties

-The RNF128 gene encodes and type 1 transmembrane protein.
+The RNF128 gene encodes and type I transmembrane protein.
 This protein functions as an E3 ubiquitin protein ligase that catalyzes Lys-43 and Lys-63 linked polyubiquitin chains and acts as an inhibitor of cytokine gene transcription when expressed in retrovirally transduced T cells.
 This protein contains 428 amino acids and has two known isoforms.